Hafez Al Mirazi: Education

-Hafez Al Mirazi graduated from Cairo Catholic University with a bachelor's degree in 1979.
+Hafez Al Mirazi graduated from Cairo University with a bachelor's degree in 1979.
 Following his graduation, Mirazi earned a master's degree in 1987 from the Catholic University of America.
 In 1990 he earned his graduate diploma from George Mason University.

 Mirazi has both Egyptian and United States Citizenship.

 Journalism career

 Hafez al Mirazi began his career in journalism in 1980 when he served as a radio journalist on Cairo's Voice of the Arabs.
 Following his time as a radio journalist Mirazi was a news correspondent for BBC Arabic/ World Service and also served as the bureau chief for Al Jazeera America.
 While working for Al Jazeera, Mirazi hosted the television news program From Washington.

 In 2007 Mirazi left Al Jazeera and helped to co-found the Egyptian Satellite channel Al Hayat and hosted a talk show on the same channel called Eye on America.

 From 2010 until February 2011 Mirazi was the host of Studio Cairo which aired on the popular Al Arabiya network.
 His popular show covered daily news events and heavily focused on the events of the Egyptian Revolution in January 2011.